apple/swift-migration-guide/Guide.docc/CommonProblems.md

 let supportedStyleCount = 42
 ```

-A constant value can also be expressed with a computed property.
+A global value can also be expressed with a computed property.
 This is semantically equivalent to a `let` constant, but could have
 different impacts on a final linked artifact.